Comic strip: Newspapers

-Hugely popular, Katzenjammer Kids occasioned one of the first comic-strip copyright ownership suits in the history of the medium.
+The hugely popular Katzenjammer Kids occasioned one of the first comic-strip copyright ownership suits in the history of the medium.
 When Dirks left William Randolph Hearst for the promise of a better salary under Joseph Pulitzer, it was an unusual move, since cartoonists regularly deserted Pulitzer for Hearst.
 In a highly unusual court decision, Hearst retained the rights to the name "Katzenjammer Kids", while creator Dirks retained the rights to the characters.
 Hearst promptly hired Harold Knerr to draw his own version of the strip.
 Dirks renamed his version Hans and Fritz (later, The Captain and the Kids).
 Thus, two versions distributed by rival syndicates graced the comics pages for decades.
 Dirks' version, eventually distributed by United Feature Syndicate, ran until 1979.

 In the United States, the great popularity of comics sprang from the newspaper war (1887 onwards) between Pulitzer and Hearst.
-The Little Bears (1893–96) was the first American comic strip with recurring characters, while the first color comic supplement was published by the Chicago Inter-Ocean sometime in the latter half of 1892, followed by the New York Journals first color Sunday comic pages in 1897.
+The Little Bears (1893–1896) was the first American comic strip with recurring characters, while the first color comic supplement was published by the Chicago Inter-Ocean sometime in the latter half of 1892, followed by the New York Journals first color Sunday comic pages in 1897.
 On January 31, 1912, Hearst introduced the nation's first full daily comic page in his New York Evening Journal.
 The history of this newspaper rivalry and the rapid appearance of comic strips in most major American newspapers is discussed by Ian Gordon.
 Numerous events in newspaper comic strips have reverberated throughout society at large, though few of these events occurred in recent years, owing mainly to the declining use of continuous storylines on newspaper comic strips, which since the 1970s had been waning as an entertainment form.
 From 1903 to 1905 Gustave Verbeek, wrote his comic series "The UpsideDowns of Old Man Muffaroo and Little Lady Lovekins".
 These comics were made in such a way that one could read the 6 panel comic, flip the book and keep reading.
 He made 64 such comics in total.